 |I can bet they didn't have a budget! or at least not a budget like mine!|

 For instance, do I love the painted white/cream cabinet trend right now?
 SURE!
-But I’m worried that it might not last and I really want to do something timeless.
+But I worry a bit that it might not LAST and I really want to do something timeless.

 So, when I think of “timeless” I think of a rustic, old world style with nothing new or shiny looking.
-I don’t mind adding a few more eclectic, transitional splashes but overall, I’m looking for a very classic and simple yet elegant design.
-I guess I would call it “Old World European with a twist of Transitional Accents”.
-(Mostly because I can’t afford TRUE European style throughout!)
+I don’t mind adding a few more eclectic, transitional splashes but overall, I’m looking for a very classic design.
+I guess I would call it “Old World European with a twist of "let's get real”!
+(Mostly because I can't afford TRUE European style throughout!)